Send a diversion referral to a deputy now using the Smartsheet form below:

 An interactive program designed to introduce law enforcement into the community in a positive manner.
 Through presentations, the Tip of the Iceberg program empowers students to make the right choices in their everyday lives.

-At either Folsom State Prison or Solano State Prison, inmates and staff expose youth to the realities of prison life.
+Solano State Prison; Inmates and staff expose youth to the realities of prison life.
 This program is for both male and female youth 12-17 years old (Not on Probation)